How Does Life Insurance Work?

 Unit Of Insurance

 An unusual way of packaging life insurance benefits where the cost of each unit is the same regardless of insurability factors like age, gender, or health.
-Instead of the cost of the coverage varying, like with most insurance carriers, the coverage provided by a unit is what differs depending on insurability factors like age and gender.
-The most prominent example of this practice is the Colonial Penn life insurance $9.95 per month plan.
-A unit of Colonial Penn life insurance costs everyone just $9.95 monthly.
-The coverage that a single unit provides varies depending on the age and gender of the applicant.
+Instead, the amount of life insurance coverage varies per unit.
+How much coverage is yielded per unit depends on your age and gender.
+The most prominent example of this practice is the $9.95 Colonial Penn life insurance plan.

 Universal Life Insurance